Why do some women dislike induction of labour?

 “Women having their first baby were more likely to be unsatisfied compared to women who had already had one or more babies (54.2% vs. 40.9%, p=0.019), and women whose labor resulted in a cesarean delivery were more likely to be unsatisfied than women with a vaginal delivery (67.4 vs. 42.3%, p<0.001).
 Additionally, increased labor length quartile was associated with decreased satisfaction (p=0.003).
 This trend held true even for women that had a vaginal delivery.”
 (Hamm et al 2018).

-One thing that strikes me is that the response to such studies (sometimes from the authors themselves, and sometimes from those who read them) is often to declare that we need to make induction better.
+The response to such studies (sometimes from the authors themselves, and sometimes from those who read them) is often to declare that we need to make induction better.
 But, as Lou et al’s (2018) systematic review showed, it is the very act of interfering with the normal progress and rhythm of pregnancy that makes induction of labour so upsetting and difficult for some women.

 And there is another way, at least for some women.
 It’s a controversial way, given that we live in a technocratic world that is so strongly influenced by market values and the emphasis of doing over being.
 The other way is to cease using population-based standards and reconsider whether each individual woman truly needs to have her labour induced.